How 8 Famous Writers Chose Their Pen Names

 7. George Orwell

 When Eric Arthur Blair was getting ready to publish his first book, Down and Out in Paris and London, he decided to use a pen name so his family wouldn’t be embarrassed by his time in poverty.
-He chose the name George Orwell to reflect his love of English tradition and landscape.
-George is the patron saint of England and the River Orwell, a popular sailing spot, was a place he loved to visit.
+According to the Orwell Foundation, the name George Orwell is a mix of the name of the reigning monarch, King George VI, and that of a local river.

 8. J.K.
 Rowling